 The Plant Breeder's Rights Act 1994 (PBR Act) extends protection of registered varieties to ‘essentially derived varieties’ (EDV).
-Essentially derived varieties share all the essential characteristics of a registered plant variety but are clearly distinct and qualify for plant breeder’s rights (PBR) registration in their own right.
+Essentially derived varieties share all the essential characteristics of a registered plant variety but are clearly distinguishable and qualify for plant breeder’s rights (PBR) registration in their own right.
 The owner of the initial registered variety can ask us to declare the latter variety as essentially derived.

-Australia was the first country to draft its PBR law to international standards.
-Our PBR Act has three important clarifications in regard to essentially derived varieties.
+The PBR Act has three important clarifications in regard to essentially derived varieties.

 The PBR Act: